HaleShaw/TM-BaiDu/README.md

 # TM-BaiDu

-Tampermonkey-Beautify the bookmark page of Baidu.
+Tampermonkey-Beautify the bookmark at the home page of Baidu.